zetaraku/JapaneseNumerals/README.md

 A little tool used to practice Japanese numerals. :)

+:warning: There are still some incorrect results with numbers above 10000000 to be confirmed and fixed.

 This project is built with [React](https://reactjs.org/), [HTM](https://github.com/developit/htm) and [Bootstrap](https://getbootstrap.com/).

 Try it here: <https://japanese-numerals.netlify.app/>